Why has there been a global surge of new Covid variant NB.1.8.1?

 “Using lab-based models, researchers found NB.1.8.1 had the strongest binding affinity to the human ACE2 receptor of several variants tested, suggesting it may infect cells more efficiently than earlier strains,” Dr Herrero wrote last month in The Conversation.

-Dr Chun Tang, GP at Pall Mall Medical, added: “NB.1.8.1 isn’t too different from the Omicron variant, but it does have some tweaks to its spike protein, which might make it spread a bit more easily or slip past some of our existing immunity.
+Dr Chun Tang, GP at UK private healthcare centre Pall Mall Medical, said: “NB.1.8.1 isn’t too different from the Omicron variant, but it does have some tweaks to its spike protein, which might make it spread a bit more easily or slip past some of our existing immunity.

 “That said, early signs suggest it doesn’t seem to cause more serious illness, but of course, we’re still learning more about it.”